RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 Red Hook farm owners are often big names in Brooklyn Heights, it being a manageable daily commute by horseback between the Heights and here.

 Change is in the air by the late 1830s.
 Maps are published showing Red Hook fully covered in a street grid, including many streets of residences.
 These are for the development plan of the Red Hook Building Company led by Col. Daniel Richards.
-It fails, and he goes on to build Atlantic Dock.
+It fails, but he goes on to build Atlantic Dock, the original name for what is now called Atlantic Basin, though Atlantic Dock is much bigger and busier than the modern Atlantic Basin.

 1850-1950: 100 years of intense urbanization and growth